A One-Of-A-Kind Performance Experience:

-Celebrating the 100th anniversary of American women's right to vote, this program educates and entertains while recognizing the struggle and sacrifices of the Suffragette Movement's most important figures.
+Celebrating the 100th anniversary of American women's right to vote, this program educates and entertains while recognizing the struggle and sacrifices of the Women's Suffrage Movement's most important figures.

-Songs that furthered the Suffragette cause--whether or not this was their composers' original intention!
+Songs that furthered the Women's Suffrage cause--whether or not this was their composers' original intention!

 And much more!

-Please use the contact form on this website for additional information, booking inquiries, and requests.
+Please use the booking form on this website for additional information, booking inquiries, and requests.